Module homepage topic type¶

 Task reference section¶

-This section lists any tasks, command-line tasks, and standalone configuration classes that are provided by the module.
+This section lists any tasks, pipeline tasks, command-line tasks, and standalone configuration classes that are provided by the module.
 See the Task topic type and Config topic type pages for descriptions of how to document tasks and standalone configuration classes.

 Since the content for this section is automatically generated through Sphinx extensions, refer to the template and example for the boilerplate needed to implement this section.
+There are two scenarios where the boilerplate needs to be customized:

 Python API reference¶